Misuse of prescription & over-the-counter drugs to obtain illicit highs: how pharmacists can prevent abuse

 There have been increasing reports of misuse of a range of prescription and over-the-counter (OTC) drugs for recreational purposes.
 The use of psychoactive pharmaceuticals and ‘pharming’ are new, widespread phenomena involving the non-medical use of prescription and OTC drugs, which are recreationally used to achieve psychoactive effects either on their own or in combination with other substances.

-This article provides an overview of the topic, focusing on a range of medicines (e.g. prescription medicines such as quetiapine, gabapentinoids, Z-drugs, bupropion, venlafaxine and over-the-counter medicines such as loperamide, dextromethorphan, benzydamine, promethazine, chlorphenamine, diphenhydramine and hyoscine butylbromide) that have emerged as misused and diverted, or already described through the literature, as well as recorded by drug users’ online websites reporting new trends and experimentations of drug abuse.
+This article provides an overview of the topic, focusing on a range of medicines (e.g. prescription medicines such as quetiapine, gabapentinoids, Z-drugs, bupropion, venlafaxine and over-the-counter medicines such as loperamide, dextromethorphan, benzydamine, promethazine, chlorphenamine, diphenhydramine and hyoscine butylbromide) that have emerged as misused and diverted, or are already described through the literature, as well as recorded by drug users’ online websites reporting new trends and experimentations of drug abuse.

 This rapidly changing drug scenario represents a challenge for pharmacy, psychiatry, public health and drug control policies.
 Moreover, possibly resulting from the COVID-19 pandemic, drug use habits and availability have changed, causing a shift in behaviours relating to both prescription and OTC medicines.
 Healthcare professionals should be aware of potential prescription drugs diversion, recognise misuse cases, consider the possibility of polydrug misuse, and prevent it where possible.
 Pharmacists can prevent and reduce drug abuse, and should be involved in evidence-based actions to detect, understand and prevent drug diversion activities and the adverse effects of drug misuse.

-Keywords: drug abuse, prescription drug misuse, over-the-counter drug abuse, novel psychoactive substances (NPS), pharmacovigilance
+Keywords: drug abuse; prescription drug misuse; over-the-counter drug abuse; novel psychoactive substances (NPS); pharmacovigilance

 Originally submitted: 30 March 2020; Revised submitted: 17 August 2020; Accepted for publication: 20 August 2020; Published online: 17 November 2020; doi: 10.1211/PJ.2020.20208538